-Millions of people are challenged by diabetes and its complications.
-According to 2011 statistics, 25.8 million children and adults in the United States of America are diagnosed with this condition.
+According to 2011 statistics, 25.8 million children and adults in the United States of America have diabetes mellitus.
 This is a huge number, representing 8.3% of the U.S. population.

-According to International Diabetes Federation, 382 million people worldwide have diabetes as of 2013.
-The global population with diabetes is expected to reach 592 million by 2035.
+International Diabetes Federation estimated that 382 million people worldwide had diabetes in 2013 and the global population with diabetes should reach 592 million by 2035.

 The saddest statistic ever

-It means that there are 7 million Americans, including your friends, family members and neighbors who have diabetes and are not aware of it.
-Their bodies are getting destroyed by diabetes quietly and slowly.
+It means that there are 7 million Americans, including your friends, family members and neighbors who have diabetes and aren’t aware of it and the diabetes is continuing to damage their bodies quietly and slowly.

 Diabetes isn’t very different than fire.
 You need to recognize and manage it early.

 The difference between type 1 and type 2 diabetes

 Usually children and adolescents have type 1 diabetes.

 Type 2 diabetes accounts for over 90 percent of cases of diabetes in the United States, Canada, and Europe versus 5-10 percent for type 1 diabetes.